-DURING THE DEDUCTIBLE STAGE, YOU PAY THE FULL COST OF YOUR TIER 2, 3 AND 4 DRUGS
+DURING THE DEDUCTIBLE STAGE, YOU PAY THE FULL COST OF YOUR TIER 3, 4 AND 5 DRUGS

-You begin in this payment stage when you fill your first prescription of the year for a preferred brand-name, non-preferred brand-name, or specialty drug.
+You begin in this payment stage when you fill your first prescription of the year for a preferred brand-name, non-preferred drug, or specialty drug.

-During this stage, you pay the full cost of your preferred brand-name, non-preferred brand-name, or specialty drugs.
+During this stage, you pay the full cost of your preferred brand-name, non-preferred drug, or specialty drugs.
 The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.
-You stay in this stage until you have paid \$200 for your preferred brand-name, non-preferred brand-name, or specialty drugs (\$200 is the amount of your deductible).
+You stay in this stage until you have paid \$200 for your preferred brand-name, non-preferred drug, or specialty drugs (\$200 is the amount of your deductible).

-There is no deductible for generic drugs.
+There is no deductible for Tier 1 and Tier 2 generic drugs.
 Once you have paid \$200 deductible, you leave the Deductible Stage and move on to the Initial Coverage Stage.